cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-We’ll do some error handling too and return the deleted item’s ID back to the client:
+We'll do some error handling too and return the deleted item's ID back to the client:

 ```javascript
 // Delete bike if it exists